hyprland-community/pyprland/tickets.rst

 else: Add it to "layout_center" overriding prev & next

-if groupped, toggle over groups, when at the limit, really changes the focus
+if grouped, toggle over groups, when at the limit, really changes the focus

 Option: think about a "chaining" in handlers, (eg: "pypr groups prev OR layout_center prev") in case of a separate plugin called "groups"